dague00/chirp-proj1/README.md

 ## Getting Started

-(include git clone command)
-(include all environment setup steps)

-> Be sure to include BOTH Windows and Unix command
-> Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

-- All the `code` required to get started
-- Images of what it should look like

-## Usage

 To Develop:
 - Make sure you have NodeJS installed.
 - Clone the repo: ```git clone https://github.com/dague00/chirp-proj1.git path-to-local-folder```.